beaufour/dotemacs/README.md

     (add-to-list 'load-path "~/.emacs.d/")
     (load "my-init")

+Close Emacs, and open it again, and the magic will start :)

 Do note that the first run will take a *long* time (as `el-get` downloads modules).
 Also the bootstrapping might not work.
 If it